-PlayStation handheld may release just in time for the holidays
+PlayStation's handheld might release just in time for the holidays

 — Tom Henderson (@_Tom_Henderson_) May 25, 2023

-PlayStation has been working on a handheld device for some time, and rumours have been swirling.
-Now that it’s been announced and we know for sure that it’s a streaming device, hints that PlayStation has “aggressive plans” for a cloud gaming initiative are all the more interesting.
+PlayStation has reportedly been working on a handheld device for some time.
+Now that it’s been announced and we know for sure that it’s a streaming device, hints that Sony has “aggressive plans” for a cloud gaming initiative are all the more interesting.

 Read about other details from Project Q’s announcement here.
 For all of the announcements from Sony’s PlayStation Showcase, follow this link.

-Image Credit: Sony (Screenshot)
+Image Credit: Sony (screenshot)

 Source: Tom Henderson Via: The Verge